theturboturnip/harper/harper-core/tests/text/tagged/Difficult sentences.md

 > I   water my plants with this watering can      .
 This is the watering can      I   water my plants with .
 # ISg NSg/V D  NPl    P    I/D  V        NPrSg/VX .
 I/D  VL D   N/J      NPrSg/VX ISg NSg/V D  NPl    P    .
 > Find  what  you want  instantly with our search engine .
-# NSg/V NSg/I IPl NSg/V J/R       P    D   NSg    NSg/V  .
+# NSg/V NSg/I IPl NSg/V R         P    D   NSg    NSg/V  .
 > They dismissed the meeting with a   wave of their hand .
 # IPl  V/J       D   NSg     P    D/P NSg  P  D     NSg  .
 > Speak with a   confident voice .